Architectures of Displacement

 Exploring the lived experience of temporary accommodation for refugees in the Middle East and Europe

-Architectures of Displacement explores the lived experience of temporary accommodation for refugees in the Middle East and Europe.
-Led by Dr. Tom Scott-Smith at the Refugee Studies Centre, it brings together experts in forced displacement, archaeology, anthropology, and architecture to study refugee shelter across six countries.
-The project is a partnership with the Pitt Rivers Museum and has been funded by the Economic and Social Research Council and the Arts and Humanities Research Council of the UK.
+Architectures of Displacement explored the lived experience of temporary accommodation for refugees in the Middle East and Europe.
+Led by Dr. Tom Scott-Smith at the Refugee Studies Centre, it bought together experts in forced displacement, archaeology, anthropology, and architecture to study refugee shelter across six countries.
+The project was a partnership with the Pitt Rivers Museum and has been funded by the Economic and Social Research Council and the Arts and Humanities Research Council of the UK.

-To achieve these aims, the project will conduct multi-sited fieldwork throughout 2017 and early 2018 in order to capture the full range of emergency accommodation generated by the Syrian refugee crisis.
-Research will take place in six countries: Jordan, Lebanon, Greece, Italy, Germany and France, with sites in these countries capturing the most creative and diverse range of accommodation types.
+To achieve these aims, the project conducted multi-sited fieldwork throughout 2017 and early 2018 in order to capture the full range of emergency accommodation generated by the Syrian refugee crisis.
+Research took place in six countries: Jordan, Lebanon, Greece, Italy, Germany and France, with sites in these countries capturing the most creative and diverse range of accommodation types.

-The project starts from the view that the experience of forced displacement is profoundly shaped by where people find shelter, and that the analysis of material forms can offer unique insights in the study of migration and refugees.
-By developing an interdisciplinary approach to the physical dimension of the refugee experience, Architectures of Displacement will provide new perspectives upon the processes of human adaptation to new circumstances through displacement.
+The project started from the view that the experience of forced displacement is profoundly shaped by where people find shelter, and that the analysis of material forms can offer unique insights in the study of migration and refugees.
+By developing an interdisciplinary approach to the physical dimension of the refugee experience, Architectures of Displacement aimed to provide new perspectives upon the processes of human adaptation to new circumstances through displacement.